0xekez/semistack/docs/Notes.md

 ## More Types

 In order to achieve our lofty goals of having first class functions in Lust and languages that target the VM, we're going to need to make functions first class types.
+Did that done that.

+Up next:

+1. Modify call instruction so that if can take a function pointer as an argument.

 # Version 1